-MCD OUTCOME COMPONENT SCHOOL PLAN behavioral goals and objectives specified in the student's IEP have not proven adequate to address the student's behavior problems.
+MCD OUTCOME COMPONENT SCHOOL PLAN "instructional and environmental changes, providing reinforcement, reactive strategies and effective communication."
+(Diana Browning Wright, Behavior/Discipline Trainings, 2003).
+A BSP is developed when appropriate classroom behavioral instruction and the implementation of accommodations and modifications, and/or teaching of social and behavioral skills to meet behavioral goals and objectives specified in the student's IEP have not proven adequate to address the student's behavior problems.
 Assessment activities for its development should include communication with all other agencies serving the student and family.
 The Behavior Support Plan form is organized to assist the IEP team in analyzing the behavior, developing alternative behaviors, establishing reinforcement strategies, making recommendations for accommodations, modifications, and supports and identifying communication systems for all team members.
 It is understood that there would be considerable data collection and review of the data as part of the preparatory activities prior to the IEP meeting.
 IV.
-PROCEDURES FOR STUDENTS WITH DISABILITIES WITH SERIOUS BEHAVIOR PROBLEMS A. Functional Analysis Assessment (FAA) A Functional Analysis Assessment is requested because: • There is a serious behavior problem that is self-injurious, assaultive, or causes serious property damage or is pervasive and maladaptive for which instructional/behavioral approaches specified in the student's IEP are found to be ineffective. • There is a behavioral emergency (the demonstration of a serious behavior problem which has not been exhibited previously but poses a clear and present danger for serious bodily harm to the individual or others, and cannot be immediately prevented by a less restrictive response than the use of an emergency intervention). • When it is determined that the student is exhibiting a serious behavior problem and more information is needed, an assessment plan requesting a Functional Analysis Assessment (FAA) must be developed.
-After parental consent is given, a Behavior Intervention Case Manager is selected.
-An FAA is then conducted, and an IEP meeting is held to discuss the results and, if appropriate, a BIP is developed.
-The BICM and designated team members shall complete the Functional Analysis Assessment (FAA) assessment report as required by the Division of Special Education, LRE/Behavior Support Office.
-B. Role of Behavior Intervention Case Manager (BICM) Training for Behavior Intervention Case Managers is provided regularly through collaboration between Division of Special Education and Local District staffs.
-The BICM is a designated site-based certificated staff member, such as a special education teacher, psychologist, or administrator who has received training in behavior analysis with an emphasis on positive behavior interventions.
-The absence of an on-site BICM should indicate to the school that someone should be sent to a BICM professional development and, in the meantime, a request for support should be sent to the appropriate
+PROCEDURES FOR STUDENTS WITH DISABILITIES WITH SERIOUS BEHAVIOR PROBLEMS 1.
+Functional Analysis Assessment (FAA) A Functional Analysis Assessment is requested because: 1.
+There is a serious behavior problem that is self-injurious, assaultive, or causes serious property damage or is pervasive and maladaptive for which instructional/behavioral approaches specified in the student's IEP are found to be ineffective.
+1. There is a behavioral emergency (the demonstration of a serious behavior problem which has not been exhibited previously but poses a clear and present danger for serious bodily harm to the individual or others, and cannot be immediately prevented by a less restrictive response than the use of an emergency intervention).
+1. When it is determined that the student is exhibiting a serious behavior problem and more information is needed, an assessment plan requesting a Functional Analysis Assessment (FAA) must be developed After parental conse 2.
+Role of Behavior Intervention Case Manager (BICM)

-Los Angeles Unified School District PUBLIC SCHOOL OF CHOICE SERVICE PLAN FOR SPECIAL EDUCATION
+Los Angeles Unified School District PUBLIC SCHOOL CHOICE 3.0 SERVICE PLAN FOR SPECIAL EDUCATION